EricaSueWatkins/CyberSecurityBootcamp/Ansible/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it increases accuracy, be eliminating human error in retyping commands and saves time.
+No configuration was performed manually, which is advantageous because it increases accuracy, by eliminating human error in retyping commands and it saves time.
 Roles were also utilized to increase re-usability.
 A main.yml file references the main.yml within each ansible role to run each playbook with one command.
 The main file can easily be edited to add or remove roles and therefore which playbooks are run.

 The main playbook implements the following roles, which then implement the individual playbooks listed below:
 - Setup Webservers